mrkan/techLeadDiary/slc/how_I_work_in_a_team.md

 It also strengthens the idea of 'Bad news earlier the better' from anyone in the team.
 Candour deeply roots itself in the culture that we are raised in, and hence needs all the support in the system to get it going.
 Hence appreciating Candour, top-down, by actions when opportunity demands, is necessary.

 A Do-er is one who "takes tasks to closures".
 Not the one talking or thinking about something but who gets the job done.
-They also tend to be measured in time so you'll always here them put an end date to their current task (or a 'timeout' if unsure).
+They also tend to be measured in time so you'll always here them put an end date to their current task (or a **'timeout'** if unsure).
 Either way, they communicate it to the team early on.
+Have you heard of the *'Parkinson's law'* ?

 I would also like to believe that self-led people are generally aware of their strengths and weaknesses and are consistent with who they are and what they want from life, although I haven't concluded on it yet.